enebular/docs/en/FileDeploys/index.md

 #### Max Execution Time

 You can set maximum execution time of **Pre-Deploy/Post-Deploy**.
-It's able to set from 0 to 300(5 min)sec.
+Set times are from 0 to 300(5 min)sec.

 If the Pre-Deploy/Post-Deploy exceeds the maximum execution time, Pre-Deploy/Post-Deploy is forcibly stopped.